 15.1.5 Appeals must be made by e-mail.
 An appeal will be considered only if the email is received by 5:00 p.m.
 EDT on the Wednesday immediately after the Regional Competition.
-Ms. Frank will forward the appeal to the SSBC Rules Committee for their evaluation.
-The SSBC Rules Committee will not respond to an appeal until the official scoring spreadsheet file for that Regional Competition has been submitted by the host school to ssbcscorekeeper@aisc.org.
+The SSBC Rules Committee will not respond to an appeal until the official scoring spreadsheet file for that Regional Competition has been submitted by the host school through the score submission form located on the Host Resources section of aisc.org/ssbc.
 The only redress that may be made is an invitation to participate in the National Finals if the SSBC Rules Committee is convinced that the appeal is valid and that the appealing team should have qualified for the National Finals.
 Decisions and rankings made by regional judges will not be overturned.

-NATIONAL FINALS 15.2
+15.2 NATIONAL FINALS

-- 15.2.1 Judges will refuse to hear protests from a team concerning any bridge other than their own. - 15.2.2 A penalty, decision, measurement, score, condition of competition, or interpretation of rules may be appealed only by a captain and only to the station head judge (SHJ).
+15.2.1 Judges will refuse to hear protests from a team concerning any bridge other than their own.

+15.2.2 A penalty, decision, measurement, score, condition of competition, or interpretation of rules may be appealed only by a captain and only to the station head judge (SHJ).
 The SHJ will not hear the appeal if he or she is approached by anyone other than the captain.
 The appeal must be made as soon as possible after the situation becomes apparent and before the conditions at issue are changed (e.g., by further construction, loading, or disassembly of the bridge).
 The SHJ will hear the appeal as soon as possible and will make a ruling.
 The conditions at issue will not be changed during deliberation.
-Teams are reminded that civility and ethical behavior are expected during the competition, particularly concerning appeals. - 15.2.3 After hearing the SHJ's ruling, the captain may request a five-minute recess to discuss the issue with the team.
+Teams are reminded that civility and ethical behavior are expected during the competition, particularly concerning appeals.

+15.2.3 After hearing the SHJ's ruling, the captain may request a five-minute recess to discuss the issue with the team.
 During the recess, the conditions at issue will not be changed.
 Immediately after that recess, if the team has justification to contest the SHJ's ruling, the captain has the option to appeal that decision to the national head judge (NHJ).
 The NHJ will hear the appeal as soon as possible and will make a ruling.
 The NHJ may consult with the SSBC Rules Committee.
-The conditions at issue will not be changed during deliberation. - If the team has justification to contest the NHJ's ruling, the captain has the option to appeal that decision directly to the SSBC Rules Committee within fifteen minutes after hearing the NHJ's ruling.
+The conditions at issue will not be changed during deliberation.

+15.2.4 If the team has justification to contest the NHJ's ruling, the captain has the option to appeal that decision directly to the SSBC Rules Committee within fifteen minutes after hearing the NHJ's ruling.
 The Committee may request information from the NHJ and SHJ but those judges will not vote on the final ruling.